Floorplan Restoration by Structure Hallucinating Transformer Cascades: Neural Floorplan Restoration

-In the first step, a standard Res-Net~\cite{resnet} (either 50 or 101 layers) processes input images per architectural component category in three branches (i.e., room, door, or both).
-For example, in the room-branch, $(W\times H\times 14)$ images only for the room instances are the input.
-We feed each room (image) to Res-Net, take the last layer of the last conv-block $(\frac{W}{32}\times \frac{H}{32}\times 2048$), apply a 1x1 convolution to change the feature dimension to 256, and perform element-wise maximum of the feature maps across all the rooms, which results in a $(\frac{W}{32}\times \frac{H}{32}\times 256)$ feature map.
 We treat the output as $(\frac{W}{32}\times \frac{H}{32})$ tokens with 256-dim embedding for the next Transformer block.
 ResNet produces the same number of tokens from the other two branches.
-The both-branch is the same as the room-branch except that the input $(W\times H\times 14)$ image for each room contains masks of its incident doors.
-In the door-branch, the input is a single $(W\times H\times 14)$ image that contains all the door masks (instance unaware), which is memory efficient and works well.
+The both-branch is the same as the room-branch except that the input image of a room contains masks of its incident doors.
+In the door-branch, the input is a $(W\times H\times 14)$ image containing all the door masks (instance unaware).
 In the second step, a self-attention block from standard Transformer~\cite{transformer} (6 layers w/ 8 heads) takes the tokens from the three branches.

 Following the work by Zhou et al.~\cite{informer}, we add standard frequency position encoding to distinguish the branch-type and the X/Y position in the feature map:

 $\overrightarrow{f_{xy}}$ denotes the 256-dim feature vector of a token at position $(x, y)$, where $x\in\left[1, \frac{W}{32}\right]$ and $y\in\left[1, \frac{H}{32}\right]$. $\overrightarrow{P}_d(t)$ is a $d$-dimensional standard frequency position encoding. $(type)$ is a scalar, indicating the branch-type (both=1001, room=1002, and door=1003).
 The tokens from the ``both'' branch are passed to the decoder.